tpr1992/Mod-2-Project-Flatiron-Forum/README.md

 Comment counter pluralizes when more than one post - DONE For user profiles, if user is logged in and on their own page it shows recent activity as 'your recent activity', and if viewing others pages it says 'username's activity
-If non-logged in user tries to visit new post page it prompts them to login and try again - DONE
+If non-logged in user tries to visit new post page it prompts them to login and try again - DONE Adjust icons shown next to posts and replies - DONE Allow users to delete their own replies - DONE

 ########## Need to do

-Allow users to delete their own replies
 Add section descriptions
 Add avatar photos for user profiles
 Fix Css styling for ALL pages
-Add simple breadcrumbs at top of page so user knows where in the pages they are (ie. Cats/"thread name") Change "User Comments" to recent activity where it shows posts and replies, not just replies Adjust icons shown next to posts and replies
+Add simple breadcrumbs at top of page so user knows where in the pages they are (ie. Cats/"thread name") Change "User Comments" to recent activity where it shows posts and replies, not just replies

 ########## Stretch goals